ekuiter/virtual-choir/README.md

 ### XAMPP setup instructions

-This works out of the box with XAMPP by accessing `http://[::1]/` in the browser.
+This works out of the box with XAMPP by accessing `http://[::1]/` in the browser (make sure ffmpeg is installed).

 ### AWS setup instructions